Ask for urgent cluster analysis assignment help at an affordable price.

 The process of clustering is subjective, hence, there can be plenty of methods of achieving this goal.
 Every technique is different and follows different rules to define the similarity between data points.
 There are over 100 clustering methodologies in statistics, but the most commonly used include:

 Distribution model: The distribution model checks the probability that all data points in a given cluster have the same distribution (for instance, Gaussian, Normal, Binomial, Bimodal, Cumulative frequency, etc.).
 Even though it is one of the most popular clustering methodologies, it often suffers from overfitting.
-Expectation maximization algorithm is agreat example of a distribution model.
+The expectation-maximization algorithm is a great example of a distribution model.
 It uses multivariate normal distributions.